1r0dm480/CTF-Wr1T3uPs/b00t2root19/Crypto/Genetics/README.md

 ## Writeup

-We have a file called Biography.txt w/ next plaintext `ACCAGTAAAACGTTGAGACAGTTGAATATCAAACTACACCGAATTCATATGTCACAGCGGCCGACACAGATGATAACA` encoded in DNA codes.
-We observe four letters A (Adenine), C (Cytosine), G (Guanine) and T (Thymine) that are repeated in the message and represent the four main bases found in DNA.
-We investigated studies on steganography with DNA markers.
-We find http://www.polestarltd.com/ttg/isspeeches/051403/ and https://github.com/JohnHammond/ctf-katana/blob/master/img/dna_codes.png
+* We have a file called Biography.txt w/ next plaintext > `ACCAGTAAAACGTTGAGACAGTTGAATATCAAACTACACCGAATTCATATGTCACAGCGGCCGACACAGATGATAACA` encoded in DNA codes.

+* We observe four letters A (Adenine), C (Cytosine), G (Guanine) and T (Thymine) that are repeated in the message and represent the four main bases found in DNA.
+We investigated studies on steganography with DNA markers and find http://www.polestarltd.com/ttg/isspeeches/051403/ and https://github.com/JohnHammond/ctf-katana/blob/master/img/dna_codes.png

 <p align="center">
 <img src="dna_codes.png"/>